allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 Now that we have our script, it would be good to start WireMock before every test session and stop it afterwards.
 We can achieve this by adding pre- and post-actions for Test action that will run the script with correct parameters.

-Assuming that `wiremock.sh` is placed in `WireMock` directory under `applicationUITests` our actions would look like
+Assuming that `wiremock.sh` is made executable and placed in `WireMock` directory under `applicationUITests` our actions would look like this:
-this:

 ![Pre-action](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/pre_action.png)